OldOrtem/Protei-IT-school-homework/README.md

 ## Homework results

-Here are some websites I have made an hosted during the IT school:
+Here are some websites I have made and hosted during the IT school:

 1. [Rumtibet](https://oldortem.github.io/rumtibet/)
 2. [Countrylist](https://oldortem.github.io/jsDOM-basics/)